-- 12.3.1 Honorary Degrees may be awarded to those, who have achieved distinction and/or given significant service to business, public sector, military, academia, charities, or public life.
-Potential recipients should be distinguished contributors and reflect Cranfield's values.
-They may be nominated for their outstanding achievements locally, nationally, or internationally.
-They should be role models for our graduates and raise the profile of the University.
-They may already have a connection with Cranfield or be able to promote opportunities for future collaborations to support the University's mission. - 12.3.2 The Degree awarded will be agreed by the HDC and will normally be a doctorate. - 12.3.3 Current staff, students and Members of Council will not normally be eligible until they cease these roles. - 12.3.4 The award carries no demands but the University would welcome continuing engagement with its Honorary Graduates.
+- 12.3.1 Honorary Degrees may be awarded to those, who: - have achieved international academic distinction or held major leadership roles nationally or globally in the areas of business and the professions that Cranfield University serves; and - b. are considered to be appropriate role models for our students. - 12.3.2 The Degree awarded will be agreed by the HDC and will normally be a doctorate. - 12.3.3 Current staff, students and Members of Council will not normally be eligible until they cease these roles. - 12.3.4 The award carries no demands but the University would welcome continuing engagement with its Honorary Graduates.